karooolis/til/javascript/call-bind-apply.md

 ## `bind`

-As defined by MDN, *the bind() method creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.*
+As defined by MDN, *"the bind() method creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called."*

 In short, it's different to `call` in a sense that it does not invoke a new function but once it's invoked, it is already binded with a predefined `this` context.
 ```javascript